-For those who are soon to be in the market, this short video can show you how to save money on your new system, while avoiding the tricks and traps of predatory HVAC contractors:
+For those who are soon to be in the market, this short video can show you how to save money on your new system:

 Heat Pump vs Furnace – Heat Pump Pros as a Source of Heating

 In the heat pumps vs gas furnace competition, heat pumps have quite a few advantages, the most notable of which is their energy efficiency (not to be confused with their cost to operate), with modern heat pumps ranging from SEER values of around 14 to over 21 SEER.
 A heat pump uses electricity to transfer heat from one area to another, which means that it never has to generate heat itself.
 It simply moves the heat that already exists from one area to another, such as from the outside of your home to the inside.
 A heat pump is also more environmentally friendly because it requires no fossil fuels to heat your home.